EtherealEmil/UsualScrap/README.md

 ---

 ## Please tell me any issues or balance changes you'd like to see on my new github page.
-General issues have been moved to github but i will continue to list mod capatibility interactions and issues below for easy viewing on r2modman.
+General issues have been moved to github but I will continue to list mod capatibility interactions and issues below for easy viewing on r2modman.
+Also, there are pictures of the items on github if you'd like to see what they look like.
 <details>
 <summary>Mod Interactions</summary>